rzach/git4phi/git4phi.md

     A concluding remark by author B

 In other words, your changes to the same file were merged automatically.
 If you now say `git push` the merged file will also be available to author A on the remote.
 No intervention in the file itself is needed in this case.

+## Forks and Pull Requests

+If you have push access to a repository, you can sync your local clone with the remte on GitHub or GitLab directly.
+But many projects do allow push access only to a select group of people to make sure noone breaks anything.
+There are some larger collaborative writing projects like this, e.g., the [HoTT Book](https://github.com/HoTT/book) and the [Open Logic Text](https://github.com/OpenLogicProject/OpenLogic).
+You may wish to set up a project in such a way, to allow others to use, improve, and contribute to your project but while retaining control.
+Git is set up for this kind of scenario, it is called the "fork and pull" model of collaboration.
+In the fork and pull model, your collaorators each work on their own fork of the repository.
+Forking your repository is easy: both GitHub and GitLab display a fork button on the repository page.
+Your contributor clicks on that button, and a complete copy of the repository appears in their own GitHub/GitLab user space.
+If your repository lives at `github.com/reader/project` then their fork will live at `github.com/collaborator/project`.
+Instead of cloning the `author/project` repository, and pushing to it directly, they clone the `collaborator/project` repository and work on that private copy.

+The `collaborator/project` repository is a complete copy, but it is not automatically kept in sync with `reader/project`.
+If your collaborator wants to have changes to your repository included also in their forks, they have to do this explicitly.
+If you have forked a repository, e.g., you have your own fork `reader/OpenLogic` of the `OpenLogicProject/OpenLogic`, you also have to explicitly merge changes into your fork from the original repository.
+You do this on your local clone on your own computer.
+Suppose you have cloned the `reader/OpenLogic` repository (your own fork) on your computer's harddrive.
+It is already set up with a remote, your fork on GitHub.
+Pulling and pushin usually happen between your local clone and the remote fork `reader/OpenLogic`.
+To sync changes from the original `OpenLogicProject/OpenLogic` repository, you have to add it as anoter remote:

+    git remote add upstream https://github.com/OpenLogicProject/OpenLogic.git

+Here `upstream` is the traditional name given to the original remote repository (vs. `origin` which is the remote repository on your own GitHub account, which happens to be a fork).
+Of course, the URL will point to whichever upstream repository you want to track.

+Now you can tell Git to pull changes, not from the remote `origin` but from `upstream`, and merge them into your local repository using the command

+    git pull upstream master

+Now your local clone of `reader/OpenLogic` contains all the changes from the upstream `OpenLogicProject/OpenLogic`.
+To update these changes also in your own fork n GitHub, simply say

+    git push